ethanwicker/ethanwicker.github.io/_posts/2021-01-27-logistic-regression-001.md

 this approach is problematic.
 In particular, for some values of $X_1$, this method will predict probability values below 0 and above 1.

 To avoid this problem, we should instead model the probability that $Y$ belongs to a given class using a function that provides bounded output between 0 and 1.
-Many function could be used for this, including the *logistic function* used in logistic regression:
+Many functions could be used for this, including the *logistic function* used in logistic regression:

 $$
 \begin{aligned}